-Check with your Rater to see if they're prepared to use Track A - HVAC Grading by Rater.
-If so, have them evaluate several projects to see whether the HVAC systems meet the ENERGY STAR requirements using this track.
-If so, consider developing a plan to use Track A on all projects.
+Complete the required training and field evaluation now, so that you're prepared to use Track A - HVAC Grading by Rater.
+Next, evaluate several projects for your client to see whether the HVAC systems meet the ENERGY STAR requirements using this track.
+If so, consider working with your client to develop a plan to use Track A on all projects.